EndPointCorp/end-point-blog/2013/08/05/little-spree-big-performance-problems.html.md

 The problems happened mostly when logging in to admin dashboard or during the checkout for the certain orders.
 H12 errors occur when a HTTP request takes longer than 30 seconds to complete.
 For example, if a Rails app takes 35 seconds to render the page, the HTTP router returns a 503 after 30 seconds and abandons the incomplete Rails request for good.
 The Rails request will keep working and logging the normal errorless execution.
 After completion, the request will indefinitely hang in the application dyno.

 We started debugging H12: we set Unicorn timeout to 20 seconds to prevent the runaway requests and installed the rack-timeout gem with the timeout of 10 seconds to raise an error on a slow request.
 It all came down to a trivial database timeout!

 <a href="/blog/2013/08/05/little-spree-big-performance-problems/image-1.png" imageanchor="1"><img border="0" src="/blog/2013/08/05/little-spree-big-performance-problems/image-1.png"/></a>

 The application source has not changed during the transition from Bamboo to Cedar, but apparently Cedar/Unicorn is much more sensitive to the troubled code.
 Below is the list of performance bottlenecks and solutions in Spree.
 Some of them exist in version 0.60 only, but a lot of them are still present in Spree 1.x, which means that your application may have them too.

-## Issue #1: Real-time reports
+### Issue #1: Real-time reports

-Let's take a closer look at the earlier database timeout code.
+Let’s take a closer look at the earlier database timeout code.
 It came from Admin Dashboard and admin/overview_controller.rb.

 <a href="/blog/2013/08/05/little-spree-big-performance-problems/image-2.png" imageanchor="1"><img border="0" src="/blog/2013/08/05/little-spree-big-performance-problems/image-2.png"/></a>

-The "Best Selling variants" report was being calculated real-time right in the web process:
+The “Best Selling variants" report was being calculated real-time right in the web process:

 ```ruby
 def best_selling_variants